pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
+## 6.9.0
+- [Ecommerce] Ecommerce tracking `*.js.php` templates are deprecated and will not supported on Pimcore 7.
+Please use Twig `*.js.twig` templates.
+Also `Tracker::templateExtension` property is deprecated and will be removed in Pimcore 7.

 ## 6.8.0
 - HybridAuth integration is deprecated and will be removed in Pimcore 7.
 - `Pimcore\Browser` is deprecated and will be replaced by `\Browser` in Pimcore 7. [#7084](https://github.com/pimcore/pimcore/pull/7084)